 3) Aggressive Wild Dogs are a Major Problem in the Cities

-4) Romanians Will Constantly Try And Rip You Off
+4) Romanians Will Constantly Try to Rip You Off

-Like many places though, we found taxis to sometimes be a problem when they didn’t want to run the meter.
-Taxi drivers at both Bucharest and Brasov train stations asked a flat fee significantly higher than the honest metered fare (we usually ask drivers to approximate before entering a cab).
-In those cases we just said no thanks and found taxi drivers who would run their meters, making taxis extremely inexpensive in Romania (we traveled 15 minutes from our hotel in the old town of Bucharest to the train station for the equivalent of $2 US).
+Taxis are very inexpensive in Romania.
+We traveled 15 minutes from our hotel in the old town of Bucharest to the train station for the equivalent of $2 US.
 Sometimes we couldn’t find a taxi to run the meter so we just negotiated a fair price for both parties, around $5 for a moderate distance.
-Taxi drivers can be a problem everywhere, they certainly can be in our current home of Boston!
+Taxi drivers can be a problem everywhere, they certainly can be in our current home in Boston!
 While many taxi drivers are honest, you certainly can’t judge an entire nation by this profession.

-With all this said, Bucharest is a big city, so you should take the same precautions here as you would in any city in the world.
+With that said, Bucharest is a big city, so you should take the same precautions there as you would in any city in the world.

 5) Romanian Food Isn’t as Good as Many Other Countries

 can be… amazing!
 Our recent nearly four week trip through Europe also saw us visit France and Belgium, two of the best countries in the world for food.
 But a couple of Romanian dishes we ate very much so competed for the best meal of our trip.
 One of which was a beef stew called Tocana de Vita with Mamaliga (polenta with cheese), which we ate at Hanu Lui Manuc

 in the old town of Bucharest.
 The dish had been marinating for 12 hours, and was definitely just as delicious as the wonderful stews we ate in Belgium and France.